sguessou/monkey-go/README.md

 Big shout-out to Thorsten Ball for writing the books!!!

-The lexer for `monkey-go` can be tried out by running this command at the root directory: `go run main.go`
+The lexer for `monkey-go` can be tried out at the `REPL` by running this command at the root directory: `go run main.go`

 Enter the statement `let x = 5;` into the lexer and press Enter to get the tokens.